JeffersonLab/JANA2/docs/how-to guides.rst

   source ${JANA_HOME}/bin/jana-this.sh          # Set PATH (and other envars) jana -Pplugins=JTest                          # Run JTest plugin to verify successful install

 Note: If you want to use a compiler other than the default one on your system, it is not enough to modify your $PATH, as CMake ignores this by design.
-You either need to set the :py:func:`CXX` environment variable or the :py:func:`CMAKE_CXX_COMPILER` CMake variable.
+You either need to set the ``CXX`` environment variable or the ``CMAKE_CXX_COMPILER`` CMake variable.

-By default, JANA will look for plugins under :py:func:`$JANA_HOME/plugins`.
-For your plugins to propagate here, you have to :py:func:`install` them.
-If you don’t want to do that, you can also set the environment variable :py:func:`$JANA_PLUGIN_PATH` to point to the build directory of your project.
-JANA will report where exactly it went looking for your plugins and what happened when it tried to load them if you set the JANA config :py:func:`jana:debug_plugin_loading=1`.
+By default, JANA will look for plugins und=$JANA_HOME/plugins`.
+For your plugins to propagate here, you have to ``install`` them.
+If you don’t want to do that, you can also set the environment variable ``$JANA_PLUGIN_PATH`` to point to the build directory of your project.
+JANA will report where exactly it went looking for your plugins and what happened when it tried to load them if you set the JANA config ``jana:debug_plugin_loading=1``.

 .. code-block:: console